Are You Ready to Support Your Aging Parents?

 4. Budget for Senior Care.
 Once you understand the type of living situation and care level you’re likely to require, you can set a budget and find sources of income to help pay for your needs.
-Investments and 401(k) money is one source, but be sure to consider all of the options available to you, including veterans benefits, long-term care insurance and government assistance such as Medicare and Medicaid, if eligible.
-Use our senior care calculator and senior living price index to get started.
+Investments and 401(k) money is one source, but be sure to consider all of the options available to you, including veterans benefits, long-term care insurance, and government assistance such as Medicare and Medicaid, if eligible.

 The tough conversation does not have to be painful.
 By starting early, families can avoid planning mistakes and make knowledgeable decisions about senior living and long-term care when the time comes.
 Get your family talking and develop relationships with the professionals who can make this otherwise difficult life transition a confident and positive one.